Applications have now closed

 - Applications from members of the Religious Society of Friends (Quakers) or regular Attenders are welcomed; however we also invite applications from others who are in sympathy with the Quakers.

 - The position may suit a person in employment or studying so long as this is compatible with their volunteering.

-- The accommodation is for two RFVs plus a spare room which may be used, by prior arrangement, by someone who is providing cover when the RFVs are not able to carry out their voluntary role (due to holiday, illness, etc.).
+- The accommodation includes two double bedrooms for RFVs plus a spare room which may be used, by prior arrangement, by someone who is providing cover when the RFVs are not able to carry out their voluntary role (due to holiday, illness, etc.).